10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 Example Screenshot of Front Loading Keyword in Your Headline for On-Page SEO

 Front-loading your keyword also helps readers immediately know what you’re writing about.
 Remember, people’s attention spans are short (just 10 to 20 minutes on average).
-If they don’t immediately see the keyword they typed into the search bar right there within your headline, they’ll move on to other blog posts on the SERPs that do feature it clearly.
+If they don’t immediately see the keyword they typed into the search bar within your headline, they’ll move on to other blog posts on the SERPs that do feature it.

 In a nutshell, front-loading your keyword in the headline: